On This Day in History: January 4

 - Utah is admitted as the 45th U.S. state.

-- The Fabian Society is founded in London, England, United Kingdom.
+- The Fabian Society is founded in London, United Kingdom.

-- Russo-Turkish War (1877-78): Sofia is liberated from Ottoman rule and becomes capital of Liberated Bulgaria in 1879.
+- Russo-Turkish War (1877-78): Sofia is liberated from Ottoman rule and designated the capital of Liberated Bulgaria.

 - The New Apostolic Church, a Christian and chiliastic church, is established in Hamburg, Germany.